Train Binary GLM Logistic Regression Classifier Using Classification Learner App

 Examine the scatter plot for the trained model.
-On the Classification Learner tab, in the Plots section, click the arrow to open the gallery, and then click Scatter in the Validation Results group.
+On the Classification Learner tab, in the Plot and Interpret section, click the arrow to open the gallery, and then click Scatter in the Validation Results group.
 Try plotting different predictors.
 Misclassified points are shown as an X.

 Inspect the accuracy of the predictions in each class.
-On the Classification Learner tab, in the Plots section, click the arrow to open the gallery, and then click Confusion Matrix (Validation) in the Validation Results group.
+On the Classification Learner tab, in the Plot and Interpret section, click the arrow to open the gallery, and then click Confusion Matrix (Validation) in the Validation Results group.
 View the matrix of true class and predicted class results.

 Choose the best model in the Models pane (the best score is highlighted in a box).
 To improve the model, try including different features in the model.
 See if you can improve the model by removing features with low predictive power.